brockk/escalation/README.md

 ## Getting help

-This package is in its infancy.
-If you want help using it, please contact me.
+This package is still in active development.
+There are thousands of unit tests run each time the package code is updated.
+However, that certainly does not mean that the code is bug free.
+You should always be on the defensive.
+This software is offered with no guarantee at all.
 If you have found a bug, please drop me a line and also log it here:

 <https://github.com/brockk/escalation/issues>

+If you want help using the package, feel free to contact me by email.

 ## References